 I created a hypothesis statement — an educated guess about what I think the solution to a design problem might be.
 Since I understand the users’ challenges, I felt it’s time to consider how my designs can alleviate their pain points.

-"Sreejith needs an app that allows him to read short news at his convenience and any time without too much hassle and be able to filter them according to his interests."
+"Jayesh needs an app that allows him to read short news at his convenience without too much hassle and be able to filter them according to his interests."

 What the product does: The app allows users to access & read short news in Malayalam language, from national & international sources with one swipe, also providing them the feasibility to customise their experience.

 After identifying the problem statement, I started designing a solution that addresses the pain points, while also being scalable to address different result types in the future & keep up with the upcoming technology.